mdn/content/files/en-us/learn/html/introduction_to_html/getting_started/index.md

 At this point, you should understand what HTML looks like, and how it works at a basic level.
 You should also be able to write a few elements and attributes.
 The subsequent articles of this module go further on some of the topics introduced here, as well as presenting other concepts of the language.

-> **Note:** As you start to learn more about HTML, consider learning the basics of Cascading Style Sheets, or [CSS][def].
-CSS is the language used to style web pages: for example, changing fonts or colors, or altering the page layout.
+- As you start to learn more about HTML, consider learning the basics of CSS (Cascading Style Sheets).
+[CSS](/en-US/docs/Learn/CSS) is the language used to style web pages, such as changing fonts or colors or altering the page layout.
 HTML and CSS work well together, as you will soon discover.

 ## See also